LifeIsPeace/CHSH_Report/README.md

 ## Experiment

-In Qiskit's demonstration of the experiment, their results show that the ideal simulator reaches a near perfect violation of the CHSH violation of 2.828 at certain angles.
+In the Qiskit Textbook demos for the CHSH inequality (https://github.com/Qiskit/textbook/blob/main/notebooks/ch-demos/chsh.ipynb), their results show that the ideal simulator's bound for the expectation value is 2.8, violating the bell inequality.
 However, when processed on one of IBMs Quantum Machines (ibm_quito), it hardly passes the CHSH expectation value of 2.
-Even though it passes the violation expectation of being greater than 2, it nearly fails the experiment.<br>
+We aim to find why this is.

 ![Qiskit Experiment Results](./images/QiskitOutput.png)<br>